originalkhawk/tmx4ml-reup/docs/query.md

 Filter tracks by leaderboard value.
 Can provide either a minimum or maximum value, or both.

+### Examples

+`in:!hasrecord order1:uploadedAsc` Search for tracks with no replays uploaded and sort them from oldest to newest.

+`A01 tags:lol,!rpg length:...1m` Search for tracks with "A01" in their name, tagged with `lol` but not with `rpg`, with a length of up to 1 minute

 ## Trackpack queries

 Any non-parameter text will be used to search trackpacks by name.